Do you want more traffic, leads, and sales?

 Use an outbound outreach campaign using email or phone calls.
 Make sure you lead with value vs. trying to sell a service.
 Initiate a conversation and find commonalities vs. pitching your services.

 This is by no means an exhaustive list.
-These are just a few ideas of ways to use your audit to generate leads.
-The idea is to make use of all your communication platforms and advertising venues to offer your free or low-cost web audits.
+These are just a few strategies to leverage website audits to generate leads and close more deals in your business.
+The idea is to use all your communication platforms and advertising venues to offer free or low-cost web audits.

 Expert Tip: Make sure to couple your free or low-cost audit with a consultation session so that you can review it with your prospect in person or on a call.

 4 ways you can use website audits to close more business in your web agency.

 Generating leads is great, but even more important is closing them into paid customers.
 Here are 3 ways our agency and others use website audits to generate more revenue.

 To turn these leads into customers, you need to provide value to them on your prospect call, not sell.
 Stand out from the competition by covering the key points from your audit report to your customers during a meeting.
 Show them the value in your services by presenting very specific solutions to their website problems.
 We recommend you position them as opportunities for growth.
 Business owners don't want to hear that their website sucks!
 Lead with value, educate effectively, and build trust - the sale will come automatically.